alex4k/quote-processor/README.md

 Note: I have verified the applicaion on my Linux workstation with Ubuntu 22.04 and Java 17.

 ### Linux
-- [Java 17] (https://adoptium.net/temurin/releases/?os=linux&version=17), installation instructions for latest version included in the link.
+- [Java 17](https://adoptium.net/temurin/releases/?os=linux&version=17), installation instructions for latest version included in the link.
 Java 17 is the minimum version.
-- [Maven] (https://maven.apache.org/download.cgi) It requires the Maven installed as well.
+- [Maven](https://maven.apache.org/download.cgi) It requires the Maven installed as well.

 ### Commands
 To build the application run the following command: